Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Privacy and Encryption Across Platforms

-Server-authoritative tools.
-Notion, Google Keep, and OneNote run their AI features in the cloud.
-Notion publishes a SOC 2 Type II report on the Notion Trust Center and an opt-out for foundation-model training.
+Notion, Google Keep, and OneNote are server-authoritative tools that run their AI features in the cloud.
+Notion publishes a SOC 2 Type II report on the Notion Trust Center and offers an opt-out for foundation-model training.
 OneNote inherits Microsoft 365's enterprise governance.
-Google Keep ties to the Google account's privacy posture; commercial Workspace tenants get DLP and retention controls.
+Google Keep ties to the Google account's privacy posture, and commercial Workspace tenants get DLP and retention controls.

-Local-first tools.
-Obsidian, Joplin, Standard Notes, and Logseq keep the canonical copy on the user's disk.
-Standard Notes is the only one in this comparison with end-to-end encryption by default; Obsidian Sync adds opt-in E2E encryption.
+Obsidian, Joplin, Standard Notes, and Logseq are local-first tools that keep the canonical copy on the user's disk.
+Standard Notes is the only one in this comparison with end-to-end encryption by default.
+Obsidian Sync adds opt-in E2E encryption.

-Atlas.
-TLS in transit, AES-256 at rest.
-Vendor SOC 2 Type II in progress at the time of writing.
-Uploads not used to train third-party foundation models.
+Atlas uses TLS in transit and AES-256 at rest, with vendor SOC 2 Type II in progress at the time of writing.
+Uploads are not used to train third-party foundation models.

 For regulated industries, OneNote on Microsoft 365 Business or Enterprise is the only option here that ships DLP and eDiscovery.
 For maximum personal privacy, Standard Notes is the strongest choice.